Harvest Moon: A Wonderful Life: Related games

-An updated version called Oh!
+An updated version titled Oh!
 A Wonderful Life was released in Japan for the PlayStation 2 in November 2004.
-The English language version was called A Wonderful Life Special Edition and was released in late 2005.
+The English version was titled A Wonderful Life Special Edition and released in late 2005.
 While very similar to the original version of A Wonderful Life, some extra items and events were added in addition to an updated soundtrack.
 The most notable changes were the ability to have a daughter, the ability to marry Lumina, and the ability to continue playing after death.
 On May 16, 2017, it was announced that a remake of the Special Edition was scheduled for the PS4 with a tentative 2017 release planned.
-The PlayStation 4 version of the game is said to have fixed most of the lag from the PlayStation 2, making the game more playable, added trophy support, better resolution and quality.
-However, some lag issues and little glitches still remain.

-The girl version of Harvest Moon: A Wonderful Life, Harvest Moon: Another Wonderful Life, was released for the GameCube in the English-speaking world in July 2005.
-In this game, the player goes through the storyline of A Wonderful Life as a female character, and can court and marry one of three male NPCs, Marlin, Rock, and Gustafa.
-The game offers connectivity with the Game Boy Advance game Harvest Moon: More Friends of Mineral Town.

-Harvest Moon DS, the first game in the Story of Seasons series to be released on the Nintendo DS, has the same setting and features most of the characters from A Wonderful Life.

-Marvelous Interactive announced that it would be releasing a remade version of A Wonderful Life under the Story of Seasons name on June 27, 2023.
+Marvelous Interactive released a remake version of A Wonderful Life under the Story of Seasons main title on June 27, 2023.
+In this game, the main characters' default names are Sion and Maya, some of the characters have different names and appearances, the farm itself along with some of the locations also have a few changes, the chapters have been renamed, and new scenes are included.
+The intro begins with Takakura receiving a letter from the player before meeting them at the village entrance and escorting them to the farm.
+The player can marry any of the bachelors or bachelorettes from the previous versions, regardless of gender, along with an additional bachelor, Gordy.